bentoml/BentoML/docs/source/guides/clients.rst

 For input, when you send data that can be serialized to JSON (for example, dictionaries, lists, strings, and numbers), you simply pass it as arguments to the client method corresponding to your Service API.

-The following code comes from the Service ``SentenceEmbedding`` of the :doc:`/use-cases/embeddings/sentence-transformer` use case, which accepts JSONable input (lists in this case).
+The following code comes from the Service ``SentenceEmbedding`` of `this example project <https://github.com/bentoml/BentoSentenceTransformers>`_, which accepts JSONable input (lists in this case).

 .. code-block:: python